-Bruce Flett, Jerry Beach, and Robin Beach Black are solid pros who deliver the goods in such diverse venues as Teddy’sin Zachry, Louisiana, and Sam’s Town Casino in Shreveport.
+Bruce Flett, Jerry Beach, and Robin Beach Black are solid pros who deliver the goods in such diverse venues as Teddy’s Juke Joint in Zachry, Louisiana, and Sam’s Town Casino in Shreveport.
 They hit the Outdoor Stage at 10pm Friday June 22.
 You’ll dig them.
 Everybody digs Robin and the Bluebirds, who are back for the 7th straight year.

 It takes a strong man to recover from the serious illness that struck Buddy Flett while performing with The Bluebirds on a Blues Cruise a few years ago.
 Buddy’s singing and playing is stronger than ever.
 If you’ve caught any of Buddy’s solo gigs around the area recently, you know what we mean.
 Nobody plays a slide guitar like Buddy, and his singing, better than ever, will haunt you for many nights to come.
 Back for his 7th year with the festival, he is part of our family.